remerjohnson/remerjohnson.github.io/_posts/2014-12-29-my-favorite-games-of-2014.md

 ![Gauntlet](http://cdn2.expertreviews.co.uk/sites/expertreviews/files/gauntlet_2014_game_hd.jpg)
 {: .center}
 Perhaps being a child of the 80's allowed me to overlook the many flaws of Gauntlet, but it continues to just be pure, unadulterated fun.
 It manages to be a deep arcade game, which is quite an achievement.
 With a combination of item acquisition and simple achievements, you can make progress without ever becoming overpowered and trivializing the levels.
 It is amazingly fun in co-op multiplayer and becomes a whole different game.
 As long as the developer continues to make more content for the game, I have no hesitation to call Gauntlet one of the best arcade games in recent years.

+That's it for now.
+I might add some honorable mentions or some games that actually merit space later (I don't have Dragon Age: Inquisition, and I'm pretty sure it'd make it).